 150-250 Sheffield is optimal.
-Using media higher than 300 Sheffield could result in printing
+Using media higher than 300 Sheffield could result in print quality

-- Set the Paper Type to Labels in the Paper Menu. - Do not use label sheets with a slick backing material. - Do not print within 1 mm (0.04 in.) of the die-cut, the edge of the label or the perforations, or between the die-cuts. - Use full label sheets.
-Partial sheets may cause labels to peel off during printing, resulting in a paper jam. - Do not use label sheets that have adhesive to the edge of the sheet.
+- Set the paper type to Labels in the Paper Menu. - Do not use label sheets with a slick backing material. - Do not print within 1 mm (0.04 in.) of the die-cut, the edge of the label or the perforations, or between the die-cuts. - Use full label sheets.
+Partial sheets may cause labels to peel off during printing and result in a paper jam. - Do not use label sheets that have adhesive to the edge of the sheet.
 We recommend zone coating of the adhesive at least 1 mm (0.04 in.) away from the edges.
 Adhesive material may contaminate your printer and could void your warranty.

-- Use grain long card stock, and set the Paper Type to Card Stock. - Do not use card stock that is creased.
+- Use grain long card stock, and set the paper type to Card Stock. - Do not use creased card stock.
 It may cause paper jams.